GitEnricoNeko/srahunter/README.md

 ### Scripts
 #### `srahunter-download`:
-Download and dump files using an accession list from SRA.
-This script take as an input simply an SRA accession list downloaded by the user from SRA and perform the download of the .sra file and the subsequent conversion in single or paired fastq files.
+Download and dump files using an SRA accession list downloaded by the user from SRA and perform the download of the .sra file and the subsequent conversion to single or paired fastq files.

-This script has been tested for all the main sequencing platforms so can be used to download data prdouced with Illumina, PACBio and Oxford Nanopore platforms.
+This script has been tested for the main sequencing platforms so can be used to download data produced with Illumina, PACBio and ONT platforms.

  ##### Usage Example: `srahunter-download -l <accession_list.txt>  <other options>`